 Several members of our book club were fortunate to attend a presentation by Andrey Kurkov at a recent Vancouver Writers Festival.
 His quiet demeanour, deep love for Ukraine and its people, his knowledge and understanding of Ukrainian history and its relationship with Russia, sprinkled with a satirical sense of humour held us spellbound.
 By his own admission, Kurkov is a “pathological optimist”.
 We left the presentation a little wiser and more confident that Ukraine will prevail!

 Our book club has enjoyed the following books written by Andrey Kurkov: Death and the Penguin, The Good Angel of Death, The Gardener of Ochakov The Milkman in the Night and Grey Bees.
-These and the following books written by Kurkov are in our library: Penguin Lost, The President’s Last Love, and Ukraine Diaries: Dispatches from Kyiv
+These and the following books written by Kurkov are in our library: Penguin Lost, The President’s Last Love, and Ukraine Diaries: Dispatches from Kyiv.

-Our Book Club selection for Spring 2023 was Grey Bees by Andrey Kurkov — a captivating, heartwarming story about a gentle beekeeper caught up in Russia’s war on Ukraine.
+This is a captivating, heartwarming story about a gentle beekeeper caught up in Russia’s war on Ukraine.

 The story starts in Little Starhorodiv’ka, a village in Ukraine in the “grey area” near the Donbas area.
 There are only two people living in the village; everyone else has left.
 Meanwhile, the Russian troops and Ukraine forces are conducting endless sniping and shelling attacks on each other, over the heads of the two villagers.
 The protagonist, Sergey Sergeyich, doesn’t really have a particular loyalty to either side.
 He just wants to survive and take care of his honey bees.
 And he finally leaves the village to take his bees somewhere that he thinks they will get forage and avoid the upset of all the bombs and firearms.